City of Shoalhaven: History

-Towns and localities
+Towns and localities in the local government area

 Shoalhaven, although designated a city, is a dispersed region spread over 125 km of coastline, with the vast majority of its population located in the north-east around Nowra, Jervis Bay and Sussex Inlet.

 It includes the following towns, suburbs and localities:

 Localities with no population in 2016 included:

 Council

 Current composition and election method

-Shoalhaven City Council is composed of thirteen Councillors, including the mayor, for a fixed four-year term.
+Shoalhaven City Council is composed of thirteen councillors, including the mayor, for a fixed four-year term.
 The mayor is directly elected while the twelve other councillors are elected proportionally as three separate wards, each electing four councillors.
-The most recent election was held in 2021 and the makeup of the Council, including the mayor, is: Amanda Finley.